MySQL

 STRING

-• When used as a source, you can specify a regular expression to read data from multiple tables.
+• You can use a regular expression for the source table name to read data from multiple tables.

-• When you use regular expressions, avoid using the ^ and $ symbols to match the start and end.
-See the following description for the specific reasons.
+• When you use regular expressions, do not use the ^ and $ symbols to match the beginning and end of the string.
+For more information, see the following note.

 Note

-When a MySQL CDC source table matches table names by using a regular expression, it concatenates the database-name and table-name that you enter with the string \\. (for VVR versions before 8.0.1, the character . is used) to form a full-path regular expression, and then uses this expression to match the fully qualified names of tables in the MySQL database.
+When a MySQL CDC source table matches table names using a regular expression, it concatenates the database-name and table-name that you specify with the string \\. to form a full-path regular expression.
+Before VVR 8.0.1, the character . was used.
+The connector then uses this regular expression to match the fully qualified names of tables in the MySQL database.

-For example, when you configure 'database-name'='db_.*' and 'table-name'='tb_.+', the connector will use the regular expression db_.*\\.tb_.+ (or db_.*.tb_.+ for versions earlier than 8.0.1) to match fully qualified table names to determine which tables to read.
+For example, if you set 'database-name'='db_.*' and 'table-name'='tb_.+', the connector uses the regular expression db_.*\\.tb_.+ to match the fully qualified table names to determine which tables to read.
+Before VVR 8.0.1, the regular expression was db_.*.tb_.+.

 port